kx3ez1/MovieApp/backend/user_notifier_/README.md

  Added ***backend Security*** while Logging

 ## Usage
-This is Integrated with MobileMap To Inspect Users
+This is Integrated with MobileApp To Inspect Users
  - user on Entering App
  - user on Closing App